 A new recording in hand, the group tapped friend and frequent collaborator, photographer James Juarez, to shoot a video.
 Directed by O’Neill and shot by Juarez, the video follows a man as he runs through his morning routine on auto pilot.
 Somewhere along his commute, he breaks from his path and embarks on a journey that leads him to unexpected places and new perspectives.

 With “Falling Backwards,” Possible Oceans continues to push the boundaries of their sound, one which has already attracted the attention of fans around the world.
-“Falling Backwards” and the accompanying video will be released digitally in early June 2019.
+“Falling Backwards” and the accompanying video will be released digitally in June 2019.